flink-extended/ai-flow/docs/content/get_started/about.md

 To support online machine learning scenarios, notification service and event-based schedulers are introduced.
-AI Flow's current components are:
+AIFlow's current components are:

-1. SDK: It defines how to build a machine learning workflow and contains the api of the AI Flow.
+1. SDK: It defines how to build a machine learning workflow and contains the api of the AIFlow.

 2. Notification Service: It provides event listening and notification functions.